aleccool213/blog/content/blog/2019-12-15-cypress/index.md

 We decided on deploying live instances of the backends related to the app we were testing.
 This decision was easy for us to make due to already having a CLI tool to do much of the hard work.
 This tool (aptly named yolk-cli) downloads the latest docker images for apps and knows how to spin up products with minimal configuration.
 This made getting the real APIs working on CI not too huge of a task.

-Turns out, running two or three large python apps and a few [Next.js](https://nextjs.org/) servers on CircleCI does crap out the memory limit pretty fast.
+> Turns out, running two or three large python apps and a few [Next.js](https://nextjs.org/) servers on CircleCI does crap out the memory limit pretty fast.
 We reached out to CircleCI and they gave us access to their large resource classes (up to 16gb of RAM), score!

 ## Seeding Data

 ![](./undraw_seeding_data.png)

 The next challenge we faced was seeding data.
 Your test scenarios must share as little state as possible with each other.
-This is testing fundamental and [Cypress even addresses it](https://docs.cypress.io/guides/references/best-practices.html#Having-tests-rely-on-the-state-of-previous-tests) in their guides.
+This is a testing fundamental and [Cypress addresses it](https://docs.cypress.io/guides/references/best-practices.html#Having-tests-rely-on-the-state-of-previous-tests) in their guides.
 Having test scenarios data-independent goes a long way when debugging why things are going wrong.
 On the flip side, having all of your data be created through the UI will make for slow tests, there is a balance.
 This will be highly customized to how your app works but I will go into what worked for us.

 Going back to our cli tool once again, it had a few commands which seeded some basic data.
 The commands looked like this: